 - Your sample chapter attached to the email in .doc or .docx format with a written introduction.
 Google Doc links and PDFs will not be accepted.

 Five finalists will be selected from each application pool.
-If your submission is shortlisted, your sample will be featured on Reedsy’s blog and social media channels.
-This will not affect your rights as the copyright holder.
+If your submission is shortlisted, a blurb about your novel will be featured on our scholarship page.

 To be considered for the Spring semester scholarship, applications must be received by February 21, 2019.

 Next deadline will be September 21, 2018 for the Fall semester scholarship.

 The scholarship must be applied to tuition and other education-related expenses.
 A wire transfer for $1,000 will be made payable to the recipient’s educational institution directly.